 - limited partnerships subject to the Companies Law; and

-- securitisation undertakings subject to the Law of 22 March 2004 (the Securitisation Law) when they do not offer their securities to the public on a continuous basis.
+- securitisation undertakings subject to the Securitisation Law, except when they offer their securities to the public on a continuous basis.

 RAIFs are in principle subject to the same asset eligibility and risk-spreading requirement as SIFs, except for RAIFs investing in risk capital, which are not subject to diversification rules.

-RAIFs must be managed by an external authorised AIFM and comply with the requirements of the Law of 12 July 2013 on alternative investment fund managers (the AIFM Law).
+RAIFs must be managed by an external authorised alternative investment fund manager (AIFM) and comply with the requirements of the Law of 12 July 2013 on alternative investment fund managers (the AIFM Law).

-They benefit from the AIFM Directive passport in order to be marketed to professional investors (and to other investors where permitted) in the EEA.
+They benefit from the AIFM Directive5 passport to be marketed to professional investors (and to other investors where permitted) in the EEA.

 Standard commercial companies (SOPARFIs)